 Home Group provide housing for people with low to medium support needs.
 They positively encourage applications from people with convictions as a way of demonstrating their commitment to enable people to gain independence and lead a stable life.

-Iceland are another retailer who signed an open letter to the Financial Times supporting the recruitment of people with convictions and are a member of the ‘Ban the Box’ campaign.
+Iceland are another retailer who signed an open letter to the Financial Times supporting the recruitment of people with convictions.

 Lend Lease employees set up a dedicated not-for-profit company called BeOnsite in 2007.
 They provide people from excluded groups with industry relevant training and sustained employment within the property industry.

 Mitie Group work in conjunction with Mosaic, a mentoring charity, to provide workshops and training which ultimately lead to work placements and paid employment with Mitie.

 Pets At Home are another retailer who signed an open letter to the Financial Times supporting the recruitment of people with convictions.

 Poundland have been supported by the Shaw Trust to provide employment opportunities for people with convictions.